rawitat/gtypist_lessons/programming_quotes.typ

 *:L1_9
 I:[9] Eric Raymond, "How to Become a Hacker"
-S:Lisp is worth learning for the profound enlightenment :experience you will have when you finally get it; That :experience will make you a better programmer for the rest :of your days, even if you never actually use Lisp itself a lot.
+S:Lisp is worth learning for the profound enlightenment :experience you will have when you finally get it;
+ :That experience will make you a better programmer for the rest :of your days, even if you never actually use Lisp itself a lot.

 *:L1_10